vanderlowe/myPersonality/README.md

 * If you are not sure whether your PC running the 32-bit or 64-bit version of Windows, Microsoft has provided [information on how to find it out](http://windows.microsoft.com/en-GB/windows7/find-out-32-or-64-bit).

 ### Data Source Name
 1. Once you have installed the _MySQL ODBC driver_, click the Windows Start menu and type `ODBC` into the search box.
+(For 32-bit Windows machines, please use `odbcad32` instead.)
 2. Click on "Data Source (ODBC)" in the search results.
 Wait for the program to open.
 3. Select the "System DSN" tab.
 4. Click the "Add..." button.